PAYCOMET/android-bankstore/README.md

 ## Installation

-To integrate PAYTPV into your project, add the following dependency to  the module `build.gradle`:
+To integrate PAYCOMET into your project, add the following dependency to  the module `build.gradle`:

 ```ruby
 dependencies {